OTT Streaming – What Every Broadcaster Must Know in 2024

 Pricing:

-• Starter – $1/subscriber per month
+• Starter – $1/subscriber per month (+ upload and transaction fees) OR 10% of one-time purchases

-• Enterprise – Please contact Vimeo for Enterprise pricing.
+• Enterprise – Please contact Vimeo for Enterprise pricing

 The Vimeo OTT page mentions a pay-as-you-go structure but does not provide information about additional costs and fees.
 Please contact them directly for more information.